-Australia’s COVID-19 vaccinations will be rolled out domestically to people in Australia.
-The vaccinations will only be available in Australia.
+Australia’s COVID-19 vaccinations are being rolled out domestically to people in Australia.
+These vaccinations will only be available in Australia.

 Up to date information about Australia’s national roll-out of the COVID-19 Vaccination Program is available at the Department of Health’s website.